GSA/fedramp-gov/_posts/2022-09-01-fedramp-releases-updated-brand-guide.md

 author: FedRAMP
 layout: blog-page
 ---
-The FedRAMP PMO is excited to announce the revised release of the FedRAMP Brand Guide!
+The FedRAMP PMO is excited to announce the revised release of the <a href="https://www.fedramp.gov/assets/resources/documents/FedRAMP_Branding_Guidance.pdf" target="_blank" rel="noopener noreferrer">FedRAMP Brand Guide</a>!
 The updated brand guide is required to be followed for all stakeholder communications regarding FedRAMP, which include press releases, digital communications/media, and marketing campaigns.

 <h4 style>What’s New in the FedRAMP Brand Guide?</h4>
 The guide has been updated to highlight the proper use of FedRAMPs trademark; this includes: